ucartz/ucartz_stream-converter/readme.md

 - You must be able to see the home page of your SSL Stream Converter.
 Please register and start using the SSL Stream Converter.

 Note: If you don't see the .env file, go to settings and tick the option "Show hidden files" (applicable only if you are using the cPanel control panel).

+For detailed instructions along with the screenshot, Please find the word file included.